simonlindgren/graphmonster/README.md

 # GRAPHMONSTER

 Graphmonster will take an edgelist of twitter-ids, create a graph, and remove noise from it.
 It then uses Node2Vec to find node embeddings, and T-SNE for reducing dimensionality.
-Nodes are coloured by community (Louvain algorithm) and sized by degree.
-Before the graph is visualised as a 2D image, the user manually enters cluster labels in `commlabels.txt` by inspecting `community-identification.txt`.
+Nodes are coloured by community (Infomap algorithm) and sized by degree.
+Before the graph is visualised as a 2D image, the user manually enters cluster labels in `commlabels.txt` by inspecting `community-identification.txt`, which consists of user info that is retrieved from the Twitter API.

 ### Prerequisites